TradeSgnl Logo

 Recommended

-Understanding Volume Settings
+Understanding Volume Types

 Partial Close Type: Determines how the EA interprets the pct= parameter in partial close signals.